Can you aerate lawn after seeding

 After aerating, it is important to provide proper care to your lawn.
 Water the area lightly to settle the soil and avoid washing away the seeds.
 Consider applying a layer of compost or topdressing to help improve the soil quality and provide additional nutrients.
 Avoid heavy foot traffic on the aerated areas for a few weeks to give the grass time to recover.

-See also When was the lawn aerator invented
+See also When should lawn aeration be done

 Benefits of aerating your lawn after seeding: